vinisalazar/BioProv/paper/paper.md

 # Conclusion

-We present a software library that allows users to create and run bioinformatics workflows while capturing provenance data during runtime, that can then be exported as a W3C-PROV compliant document.
-Provenance data can be easily imported and exported in widely-used and web-compatible formats, and users can collect domain-specific data in a fast and effortless manner.
+We present a software library that allows users to create and run bioinformatics workflows while capturing provenance data during runtime, that can then be exported as W3C-PROV compliant documents.
+Provenance data can be imported and exported in widely-used and web-compatible formats, and users can collect domain-specific data in a fast and effortless manner.
 BioProv is written entirely in Python and its objects can be extended and customized to suit users' needs.
-This results in a complete library that can quickly make any computational project more provenance-aware, setting BioProv as a valuable addition to the ecosystem of bioinformatics workflow tools.
+This results in a library that can make computational biology projects more provenance-aware, setting BioProv as a valuable addition to the ecosystem of bioinformatics workflow tools.

 # Acknowledgements

-We thank CNPq for funding scholarships for all authors.
+We would like to thank the funding agencies CNPq, FAPERJ, and CAPES.

 # References